pouriya/pipeline/README.md

 ```erlang
 other_function() -- new_function() -- baz() -- bar() -- foo().
 ```
 By default result of every expression passes as last argument of next expression.
-Except first argument that can be anything, other arguments of `?pipeline` macro should be one of the following:
+Except first argument that can be anything, other arguments should be one of the following:
 * A function call (`Mod:Func(Args)` or `Func(Args)`).
     ```erlang
     "Hello, world!\n" -- string:to_upper() -- io:format()